Nissan Micra: Australia

 303 were ever sold in Australia and demand a hefty price premium over the other models).
 Class leading performance, a surprisingly dynamic chassis with well sorted suspension, roomy interior and above average build quality were the Micra's strengths in comparison to its Korean competitors like the Hyundai Excel, Daewoo Cielo and Ford Festiva.
 A poor exchange rate between the UK and Australia meant the Micra's pricing was rather steep and Australian buyers saw the cheaper Koreans and more established Japanese-sourced superminis, such as the Suzuki Swift and Daihatsu Charade, as offering better value for money.
 Also, the Micra received the lowest possible rating (one star) in Australian crash tests.
 The Micra was dropped from Nissan Australia's line-up in 1997.

 Nissan reintroduced the Micra to Australia in 2007, being sold only as a 5-door hatchback, and coming from Japan and not the UK.
-The fourth generation Micra was introduced to Australia in October 2010, with sales began in late 2010, and imported from Thailand.
+The fourth generation Micra was introduced to Australia in October 2010 and imported from Thailand.
 Nissan dropped the Micra from the Australian market on 29 April 2016.